Integrated Petrophysics for Reservoir Characterisation

 This course is a condensed package of powerful integration techniques.
-It uses an interleaved sequence of lectures, micro-practicals, IP & Geolog demos, movies and workshops to convey a flexible and very powerful petrophysical method.
+It uses an interleaved sequence of lectures, micro-practicals, Petro-DB-WEB demos, micro-practicals, movies and workshops to convey a flexible and very powerful petrophysical method.
 It’s manual provides a comprehensive and lasting benefit to the novice and experienced student alike.
-This course was the first public petrophysics integration course (Jan1990) and remains The Benchmark Petrophysics Course today.
-Do not be fooled by imitations!
+This course was the first public petrophysics integration course (Jan1990) and remains..

 You Will Learn

 – The essential nature of petrophysics: it’s objectives, data and uncertainties

 – To get the best possible answers from any given data set